 Welcome to Montgomery Community College, one of the best golden opportunities in Montgomery County.
-Aside from the fact that we are located in the midst of a beautiful county with its lakes, its Uwharrie Mountains, its sandy countryside, its farmlands and gentle rolling valleys and hollows, Montgomery Community College is proud of the quality, educational opportunities available to our students.
+Aside from the fact that we are located in the midst of a beautiful county with its lakes, its Uwharrie Mountains, its sandy countryside, its farmlands and gentle rolling valleys and hollows, Montgomery Community College is proud of the quality educational opportunities available to our students.

-Our unique programming includes pottery, taxidermy, forestry, and gunsmithing, while students may also study in numerous associate in applied science majors in the areas of business technologies, commercial technologies, and health and public services.
-College transfer opportunities are available for those students seeking an Associate in Arts or Associate in Science.
-With the completion of the AA or AS degree, students may transfer to one of the sixteen public universities in North Carolina and complete their last two years.
+Our unique programming includes pottery, taxidermy, forestry, gunsmithing and dental assisting, while students may also study in numerous associate in applied science majors in the areas of business technologies, commercial technologies, and health and public services.
+One new program we hope to have approved by Fall 2007 is the Shooting and Hunting Sports Management program.

+College transfer opportunities are available for those students seeking an Associate in Arts or Associate in Science degree.
+With the completion of the A.A. or A.S. degree, students may transfer to one of the sixteen public universities in North Carolina and/or many of the private colleges/universities and complete their last two years.
 Services are also available for those seeking new skills, for those needing English as a second language, for dislocated workers, for industries needing technology training for employees, and for others needing literacy assistance.
+The number of online courses has multiplied and offers a wonderful alternative for students to study at their convenience and leisure.

 The students work very hard to achieve their educational dreams and give of themselves to the activities and efforts of the College.
-The faculty and staff have a strong passion for their work, a love for the students, and a caring and faithful spirit that carries them through their many responsibilities and activities.
+The faculty and staff have a passion for their work, a love for the students, and a caring and faithful spirit that carries them through their many responsibilities and activities.
 We are a family, opening our arms to those who wish to become a part of that family.